 Outside Sales Representative’s Tasks

-- setting appointments with potential and existing clients;
+- appointment setting with potential and existing clients;

 - doing lots of business traveling;